siscomando/webapp/README.md

   ]
 }
 ```
-In sc-navbar the returned JSON after GET in `stream` must be:
+In sc-navbar the returned JSON after "GET" in `stream` attribute (or Server Side Event reading resource) must be an object with the fields:
 ```
     {
       "_cls": "Issue",